2009 Symons Medal Lecture

-Mary Simon, O.C., O.Q., LL.D., President of the national Inuit organization Inuit Tapiriit Kanatami, has been chosen to receive the Confederation Centre of the Arts’ Symons Medal and will give the 7th national Symons Lecture on the State of Canadian Confederation.
-The lecture will take place on Tuesday, November 3, 2009 at 1:00 p.m. in the Centre’s Homburg Theatre.
+Mary Simon, O.C., O.Q., LL.D., President of the national Inuit organization Inuit Tapiriit Kanatami, was chosen to receive the Confederation Centre of the Arts’ Symons Medal and give the 7th national Symons Lecture on the State of Canadian Confederation.
+The lecture will took place on Tuesday, November 3, 2009 in the Centre’s Homburg Theatre.

-“Mary Simon is a timely choice by the Centre as our eyes in the south of Canada turn North on issues of aboriginal rights and social justice, national sovereignty, climate change and economic development.
-We welcome Mary Simon as she joins the distinguished line of past Symons Medal recipients and Symons Lecturers,” Mr. H. Wayne Hambly, Chairman of the Fathers of Confederation Buildings Trust explained.
+“Mary Simon is a timely choice by the Centre as our eyes in the south of Canada turn North on issues of aboriginal rights and social justice, national sovereignty, climate change, and economic development.
+We welcome Mary Simon as she joins the distinguished line of past Symons Medal recipients and Symons Lecturers,” said Mr. H. Wayne Hambly, Chairman of the Fathers of Confederation Buildings Trust.